 What the Diabetes Community Says

 So, what do real people living with diabetes say about plant-based eating?
 We were curious to hear their pros and cons, so we reached out to our community via social media to gather testimonials.
-(If you have anything to share, please leave us a comment below or shoot an email our way):
+(If you have anything to share, please send us a comment on Facebook, Twitter, or via email.):

 Lucia Maya in Makawao, Hawaii: “I eat a largely plant-based diet, and manage to eat quite low-carb too, about 100g/day.
 I do eat dairy, and if I'm out I may eat meat, but I don't buy or cook meat.
 My A1C is better than ever (5.9 last time) and I've had type 1 for 41 years.
 The lower-carb is what's made the difference, along with my pump, CGM and 'Sugar Surfing' concept that I’ve been using.”